Madein

 Madein, formerly known as LimeLight, is a South Korean girl group formed by 143 Entertainment.
-The group consists of MiU, Suhye, Mashiro, Yeseo, Serina, and Nagomi.
+The group consists of MiU, Mashiro, Serina, and Nagomi.

 Madein originally debuted under the name LimeLight with a three-member line-up of MiU, Suhye, and Gaeun on February 17, 2023.
-The group announced their rearrangement in 2024 under the new name Madein, with four new members; adding former Kep1er members Mashiro and Kang Yeseo, and Produce 101 Japan The Girls contestants Serina Saito and Nagomi Abe.
-Gaeun departed the group in November 2024 amid allegations that she was the target of sexual harassment by the CEO of the group's agency.
+The group announced their rearrangement in 2024 under the new name Madein, with four new members; adding former Kep1er members Mashiro and Yeseo, and Produce 101 Japan The Girls contestants Serina Saito and Nagomi Abe.
+Gaeun departed from the group in November 2024 amid allegations that she was the target of sexual harassment by the CEO of the group's agency.
+Suhye and Yeseo departed from the group in December 2025.

 History

 Pre-debut activities

 Some members have previously been involved in the entertainment industry prior to joining the group.
 MiU was a contestant on the reality survival show Girls Planet 999 but did not make it into the final debut lineup.
 MiU was a tarento and model under N.D Promotion.
 She also appeared in some music videos and adverts, and was a model for Popteen.
 Kim Su-hye was a contestant on the reality survival show My Teenage Girl where she ranked 22nd and did not make it into the final debut lineup.
 Saito Serina and Abe Nagomi were contestants on the reality survival show Produce 101 Japan The Girls where Serina ranked 21st and Nagomi ranked 23rd, but did not make it into the final debut lineup.
-Oh Ga-eun and MiU appeared as models for a magazine pictorial for Alexander Wang and MAPS.
+Oh Gaeun and MiU appeared as models for a magazine pictorial for Alexander Wang and MAPS.